-No. The bakery here routinely sells wedding cakes to straight couples, but it refused to sell a wedding cake to Dave and Charlie because they are gay.
+No. The bakery in the Masterpiece Cakeshop case routinely sells wedding cakes to straight couples, but it refused to sell a wedding cake to a gay couple because they are gay.
 That is discrimination, and it's very different from refusing to sell a product that a business doesn't sell to anyone, like a swastika cake.
 A business can have policies about the kinds of products it refuses to sell.
 What it can't do is refuse service because of who the customer is.